Primordial gravitational waves and curvature perturbations induced energy density perturbation: Introduction

-Ref.~\cite{Inomata:2020cck} studied the second order scalar perturbations induced by primordial curvature perturbations.
-The "tensor induced scalar modes" and relevant cosmological observations have been studied in Ref.~\cite{Bari:2021xvf,Nakama:2016enz}.
-In this paper, we consider the second order scalar perturbations induced by primordial curvature and tensor perturbations during radiation-dominated (RD) era systematically.
-Since the vector modes decay as $1/a^2$ after they leaving the Hubble horizon during inflation, we neglect the first order vector perturbations.
-After presenting all the possible second-order source terms, we calculate the kernel functions and the power spectra of second order scalar perturbations.
-More specifically, the second order scalar perturbations can be generated by the scalar-scalar, scalar-tensor, and tensor-tensor coupling source terms.
-Our aim here is to systematically discuss how second order scalar perturbations are generated.
-We obtain the explicit expressions of the power spectra of the second order scalar perturbations.
+The second order induced scalar and energy density perturbations have been studied for many years \cite{Nakama:2016enz,Nakama:2015nea,Carrilho:2015cma,Zhang:2017hiu,Inomata:2020cck,Bari:2021xvf,Cho:2020zbh,Cho:2022maa}.
+However, a complete study of the second order induced scalar perturbations has not been presented.
+The importance of the scalar-tensor coupling source terms $\mathcal{S}_2\sim \phi h$ has been neglected in previous studies.
+In this paper, we consider the second order energy density perturbation induced by primordial curvature and tensor perturbations during RD era systematically.
+The second order scalar perturbations can be generated by the scalar-scalar, scalar-tensor, and tensor-tensor coupling source terms: $\mathcal{S}_1\sim \phi\phi$, $\mathcal{S}_2\sim \phi h$, and $\mathcal{S}_3\sim hh$.
+The second order energy density perturbation $\mathcal{P}^{(2)}_{\delta}$ can be calculated in terms of these second order induced scalar perturbations.The explicit expressions of second order scalar and energy density perturbations are presented in this work.

 This paper is organized as follows.
-In Sec.~\ref{sec:2}, the equations of motion of the second order scalar perturbations are studied.
-In Sec.~\ref{sec:3}, we investigate the three kinds of kernel functions of second order scalar perturbations.
-The explicit expressions of the power spectra and corresponding numerical results are presented in Sec.~\ref{sec:4}.
+In Sec.~\ref{sec:2.0}, the second order scalar perturbations are studied.
+The explicit expressions of the second order power spectra are presented.
+In Sec.~\ref{sec:3.0}, we investigate the second order power spectrum in terms of the monochromatic primordial power spectra.
+The $\mathcal{P}^{(2)}_{\delta}$ induced by log-normal primordial power spectra are studied in Sec.~\ref{sec:4.0}.
 The conclusions and discussions are summarized in Sec.~\ref{sec:5}.